SeekTheError/tbb-transmission/README.md

 tbb-transmission
 ================

-*"Do you want to save time?
-Because that's how you save time."*

 tbb-transmission is a minimalist CLI that download the most seeded torrent on the piratebay for a given search.

 ### Install